applegater/angular-cli-old/docs/documentation/stories/include-angular-material.md

-**Documentation below is deprecated and we no longer accept PRs to improve this.**

 # Include [Angular Material](https://material.angular.io)

 [Angular Material](https://material.angular.io) is a set of Material Design components for Angular apps.
 To get started please visit these links to the Angular Material project: